 I would have to say that this has to be one of the most misunderstood subjects in the Bible.
 Make no mistake, there are other very difficult to understand Bible topics, but the Old Covenant and New Covenant has to be in the top five.
 I know theologians that do not understand the relationship between the two.
 The purpose of this article is make the Old and New Covenant comparisons as clear to understand as is possible.

-Let's begin at the beginning.
-We must first set our premise.
+Let's begin by setting our premise.
 Notice the three reoccurring themes in the following texts:

 The next day John seeth Jesus coming unto him, and saith, Behold the Lamb of God, which taketh away the sin of the world.
 (John 1:29)

 Everyone living on earth will worship it, everyone whose name is not written in the Book of Life.
 That book belongs to the lamb who was slaughtered before the creation of the world.
 (Revelation 13:8)

 Forasmuch as ye know that ye were not redeemed with corruptible things, as silver and gold, from your vain conversation received by tradition from your fathers; But with the precious blood of Christ, as of a lamb without blemish and without spot: Who verily was foreordained before the foundation of the world, but was manifest in these last times for you.
 (1 Peter 1:18-20)

 From the preceding texts several Bible themes are brought to light:

 Theme one is that of Jesus as the Lamb of God.

 Theme two makes reference to something that the Lamb of God does - He "taketh away the sin of the world."

 Theme three brings out what is the most interesting in these texts: And that is WHEN the Lamb of God "taketh away" the sin of the world.
 Notice that the text points clearly to "the lamb who was slaughtered before the creation of the world."